Abdulazeez007/Day-28-Investigating-a-Mythic-C2-Framework/README.md

 ### File Creation and Execution

-- **Sep 21, 2024 @ 19:05:21.104**: Event Code 11 (File Created) — A file named `svchost-Pheonixrocks.exe` was created in `C:\Users\Public\Downloads` using a PowerShell terminal.
+- **Sep 21, 2024 @ 19:05:21.104**: Event Code 11 (File Created) — A file named `svc-aurora.exe` was created in `C:\Users\Public\Downloads` using a PowerShell terminal.
-- **Sep 21, 2024 @ 19:05:23.610**: Event Code 29 (File Executed) — The file `svchost-Pheonixrocks.exe` was executed from the Downloads folder.
+- **Sep 21, 2024 @ 19:05:23.610**: Event Code 29 (File Executed) — The file `svc-aurora.exe` was executed from the Downloads folder.

 Using SHA1 hash values, we can further investigate the file’s identity and behavior.
 This hash will help in tracking the origin and other instances of the file across the system.

 ## Step 5: Correlating the Process Chain

-The process GUID from `svchost-Pheonixrocks.exe` allows us to backtrack the event chain.
-Initially, we discovered the PowerShell session, and now we can see that this session was responsible for retrieving and executing `svchost-Pheonixrocks.exe`.
+The process GUID from `svchost-aurora.exe` allows us to backtrack the event chain.
+Initially, we discovered the PowerShell session, and now we can see that this session was responsible for retrieving and executing `svchost-aurora.exe`.

 Let’s use this process GUID to identify related processes: